Kia Engine Oil Change

 Requirements

 - Warm up the engine for two to three minutes, then turn it off.
-It will help with the suspended contaminations remix with the oil and drain out with the old oil.
+It will help the suspended contaminations mix with the oil and drain out with the old oil.

 - Park the car on level ground.